manorrock/eagle/filesystem/README.md

 Where MY_VERSION should be replaced wit the version you want to use.

-If you want to use your file system as a Key-Value store then the following snippet will get you started.
+### Create the FilesystemKeyValueStore

+The following snippet shows you how to create the FilesystemKeyValueStore

 ```java